 you personally (or through your superannuation fund as a member) obtained, renewed or retained a CommInsure insurance policy which provided cover for one or more of the following:

-The CommInsure insurance policies that provided such cover included the Total Care Plan, Income Care, Income Care Plus and Income Care Platinum Essential policies.
+The CommInsure insurance policies that provided such cover included the Total Care Plan, Total Care Plan Super, SMSF Plan, Income Care, Income Care Plus, Income Care Platinum, and Essential Cover policies.

-How do I register to participate in the CommInsure Class Action?
+How do I object to the proposed settlement?

 Case Documents